mathur-exe/old_website/content/index.md

 </div>

 ## Hey there 👋
-I'm **Gaurang Mathur**, a 22-year-old Machine Learning Engineer at [Raytheon Technologies](https://www.rtx.com/raytheon).
-I specialize in Agents and Language Models (RAG, Knowledge Graphs) within Applied Research.
+I'm **Gaurang** | 22.
+I work on Agents and Language Models (RAG, Knowledge Graphs) at [Raytheon Technologies](https://www.rtx.com/raytheon).
 My broad research interests encompass Agentic AI, Mechanistic Interpretability, and fundamental Deep Learning.

 ##### Why this website?
 I created to website to document my research and learning; or anything I found interesting.
 Hence, I'm still putting things in place but here are a few of my blog posts: